Subject · Religious Studies

 12-mark and 15-mark evaluation

 Evaluation depth is the differentiator at top grades.
-Tutors drill: present strongest form of each position before critiquing, consider implications, weigh factors, integrate named thinkers, reach nuanced conclusion.
+Tutors drill the discipline: present the strongest form of each position before critiquing, consider implications, weigh factors, integrate named thinkers, and reach a nuanced conclusion.
 The mark scheme reliably rewards explicit evaluation.

 Cross-perspective integration

-Strong A-level Religious Studies essays integrate philosophy, ethics, and theology fluently — using Aquinas's natural law in an ethics question, applying Hume's critique of miracles in a religious experience question.
-Tutors coach this synoptic cross-application.
+Strong A-level Religious Studies essays integrate philosophy, ethics, and theology fluently: using Aquinas's natural law in an ethics question, or applying Hume's critique of miracles in a religious experience question.
+Tutors coach this synoptic cross-application; A-level Philosophy overlaps meaningfully with the philosophy-of-religion content.

 Choosing a Religious Studies tutor